YottaDB/YDBDoc/MessageRecovery/errors.rst

 GVSUBOFLOW
 --------------------

-GVSUBOFLOW, Maximum combined length of global subscripts exceeded
+GVSUBOFLOW, Maximum combined length of subscripts exceeded

 Run Time Error: This indicates that a subscripted global variable reference required a key size in bytes (which includes the length of the specified global variable name and subscripts) that exceeds the maximum key size specified in the database file header for the region mapping this subscripted global reference.
 This message is accompanied by a GVIS message which indicates the subscripted global reference.
 If the subscripted global reference in the GVIS message has a * at the end, it indicates a truncated part of the specified global reference.
 If it does not have a * at the end, it accurately identifies the complete specified global reference.
 Note that if the unsubscripted global variable name exceeds the maximum key size, a KEY2BIG error is issued instead of a GVSUBOFLOW error.